Reinoptland/movie-explorer-46/plan.md

 - [x] Display data ->
   - Interpolate the data (1 movie)
   - Optional: make a guard statement to prefent cannot read map of undifined / null

+## Store query in URL (because we want to share our results)

+1. [x] When search button is clicked

+- Push the searchText into the url -> useHistory & history.push

+2. Get the searchText out of the url

+- So we have access to it in our component -> useParams

+3. Everytime the searchText in the url changes

+- Fetch the data from the api -> useEffect with dependency: params.searchText